-This project was supported and funded by Stratford-on-Avon District Council and the Heat Networks Delivery Unit (HNDU) of the Department of Business, Energy and Industrial Strategy (BEIS).
+This renewable heating project was supported and funded by Stratford-upon-Avon District Council and the Heat Networks Delivery Unit (HNDU) of the Department of Business, Energy and Industrial Strategy (BEIS).

 Scope:

 We appraised the viability and assessed the risks associated with several renewable district energy network opportunities in the Stratford-upon-Avon area.
-This comprised of several large strategic sites designated for development that included the Canal Quarter development area and the Long Marsten Airfield Garden Village development.
+The proposed network comprised several large strategic sites designated for development, including the Canal Quarter development area and the Long Marsten Airfield Garden Village development.

 Services:

-We were commissioned to undertake heat mapping and masterplanning studies for five areas, followed by a detailed feasibility study for the Canal Quarter mixed (mainly residential) development in Stratford-upon-Avon town centre.
-This involved:
+We were commissioned to undertake heat-mapping and masterplanning studies for five areas.
+This was followed by a detailed feasibility study for the proposed renewable heating network in the Canal Quarter development in Stratford-upon-Avon town centre – a mixed development, largely consisting of residential.

 - Undertaking an energy demand and supply assessment to identify potential key energy demands and potentially useful heat supplies